chukwukap/space/README.md

 ---

-## How It Works (30-Second Version)
+## How It Works in 30 Seconds

 1. Space launches a live audio room.
 2. A Farcaster Frame appears in everyone’s feed with _Join_ & _Tip_ buttons.
-3. Listeners drop emojis; each emoji equals a tiny crypto tip.
+3. Listeners drop emojis; every emoji is a tiny crypto tip.
-4. Bigger supporters send direct tips without leaving the Frame.
+4. Super-fans send larger tips, still inside the Frame.
 5. You end the room—funds are already in your wallet.

 ---